Cosmetic Dentistry Plano

 • Anesthesia/Sedation

 Should you require restorative dentistry in addition to cosmetic treatment, you might get lucky in regard to your insurance company picking up part of the bill, but don’t go in hoping for this scenario.
-Remember, the more work you need to have done, the higher the cost, so if all you really want is veneers placed on a few teeth, don’t hope that something more problematic will be added to your treatment plan.
+Remember, the more work you need, the higher the cost, so if all you want is veneers placed on a few teeth, don’t hope that something more problematic will be added to your treatment plan.

 Will Cosmetic Dentistry Improve My Oral Health?